krother/Python3_Basics_Tutorial/dictionaries.md

 # Dictionaries

+## Using a dictionary

+Find out what each of the expressions does to the dictionary in the center.

+![dict exercise](exercises/dicts.png)

+## Definitions

+### Dictionaries

 Dictionaries are an unordered, associative array.
 They have a set of key/value pairs.
 They are very versatile data structures, but slower than lists.
 Dictionaries can be used easily as a hashtable.

-### Exercise

-Find out what each of the expressions does to the dictionary in the center.

-![dict exercise](exercises/dicts.png)

-## Creating dictionaries
+### Creating dictionaries

     prices = {
         'banana':0.75,